Chapter 1. Why You Should Give it a Try

 1.2.
 Rationale for this series

-The Nix, Nixpkgs, and NixOS manuals; and wiki are excellent resources for explaining how Nix/NixOS works, how you can use it, and the number of cool things being done with it.
+The Nix, Nixpkgs, and NixOS manuals along with the wiki are excellent resources for explaining how Nix/NixOS works, how you can use it, and how cool things are being done with it.
 However, at the beginning you may feel that some of the magic which happens behind the scenes is hard to grasp.